-Trading Results
+Trading results

 In an increasingly challenging market, our customers are currently facing a prolonged period of uncertainty alongside increasing cuts to their budget.
 As our customers combat significant issues, ESPO as a business remains in a strong position.
 Our income is derived from many sources right across the local, national and wider public sector from both our catalogue and framework ranges.
-However, it comes as little surprise that this challenging climate is reflected in our sales figures for the year with total sales at £88.6 million, compared to last year's total of £93.5 million.
+However, it comes as little surprise that this challenging climate is reflected in our sales figures for the year with total sales at £81.6 million, compared to last year's total of £88.6 million.

-Our catalogue sales experienced a decrease of 4% over the year.
-We know that this is primarily down to reduced funding experienced in the non-education sector, alongside the general downturn in the education market as a whole.
-Contributing to this is the fluctuation in market movements, which has resulted in lower gas wholesale prices that have been passed onto our customers over the past year.
-Therefore you can see how this has caused a decrease in sales.
-This is a trend being experienced across the market and is reflected in the independent data collected through the British Education Suppliers Association (BESA).
+Our store sales were flat year on year which in the general downturn in the education market as a whole was a good performance.
+Direct sales recorded a 5.5% decline caused by the budgetary pressures schools are experiencing.
+Adding these factors to the lower gas wholesale prices that we have passed on to our customers over the past year, you can see how this has caused the decrease in sales.
+This is a trend being experienced across the market and is reflected in the independent data collected through the British Educational Suppliers Association (BESA).

 ESPO's response throughout the year has been particularly strong as we work together to develop smarter ways of achieving our objectives and to continue to deliver the best value solutions to our customers.
-I am pleased to share that despite these market pressures we have still managed to achieve our record surplus target of £3.3 million which is recirculated back into the public purse through our owners.
-This compares favourably against last year's result of a £2.2 million surplus.
-It is a significant milestone in working towards our Medium Term Financial Strategy and reflects a performance of which we are all proud.
+I am pleased to share that despite these market pressures we have still managed to achieve our record surplus target of £4.2 million.
+This compares favourably against last year's result of a £3.3 million surplus.
+It is a significant milestone in working towards our Medium Term Financial Strategy of reaching a £6 million surplus.
+This year's positive result is a key step on our four-year plan and is something of which we are all proud.